Drug Manufacturing Attorney in Newport News

 In Virginia, the crime of drug manufacturing is primarily defined under the Virginia Code § 18.2-248.
 This statute outlines a variety of unlawful acts involving controlled substances, including manufacturing, distributing, selling, and possessing with the intent to distribute.
 The term "manufacture" is broadly defined and can include cultivating, preparing, compounding, or processing a controlled substance.

-It's important to understand that you do not have to be caught in the final act of creating a drug to be charged.
+You do not have to be caught in the final act of creating a drug to be charged.
 The law also covers possessing the necessary chemicals, equipment, and precursor substances with the intent to manufacture.

 Key Elements the Prosecution Must Prove